-The exact solution for all these examples is given by shifting in time the initial profile, i.e. $u(x, t) = u_0(x - vt)$.
+The exact solution for all these examples is given by shifting in time the initial profile, i.e. $u(x,t) = u_0(x - vt)$.

-Case a) As proven in Section 4, the basic IIOE is exact for advection of a quadratic polynomial.
-This is of course also seen numerically up to machine accuracy, as depicted in the third column of Table 1.
-However, exactness is not the case for the stabilized S1IIOE scheme, which is just second order, but it is again true for the stabilized S2IIOE scheme, cf. fourth and fifth columns of Table 1.
-The fully implicit up-wind scheme gives the first order accuracy.
-Clearly, the S2IIOE scheme is superior because it conserves the exactness of the quadratic solution for time steps given by an integer multiplication of h and when using local quadratic reconstruction also for time steps less than h, cf. Table 1.
+Case a) As proven in Section 4, the basic I^2OE is exact for advection of a quadratic polynomial.
+This is of course also seen numerically up to machine accuracy, as depicted in the third column of Table 5.1.
+However, exactness is not the case for the stabilized S^1I^2OE scheme, which is just second order, but it is again true for the stabilized S^2I^2OE scheme, cf. fourth and fifth column of Table 5.1.
+The fully implicit up-wind scheme is only first order and Gear's scheme shows only slightly higher order than 1 for a coupling $\tau = Ch$ with C moderately bigger than 1, while it shows order about 1.5 for fine grids and large time steps (cf. last two columns of Table 5.1).